A segregated reduced order model of a pressure-based solver for turbulent compressible flows: The compressible Navier-Stokes equations

 \section{The compressible Navier-Stokes equations}

-In this work we want to deal with parametrized compressible Navier-Stokes equations poblems.
+In this work we want to deal with parameterized compressible Navier-Stokes equations problems.
 To manage the compressibility of the fluid, we selected a common strategy for this kind of applications: the Favre averaging.
 The equations describing the physics are the following ones:

-where $\overline{p} \in \mathbb{Q}$, $\tilde{\bm{u}} \in \mathbb{V}$ and $\tilde{e} \in \mathbb{E}$ are the unknowns of the problem, $\Omega(\pi)$ is the domain of definition and it can be, in geometrical parametrization cases, directly dependent on the parameter $\pi$, $\Gamma_D$ stands for the part of the boundary where the Dirichled condition $\bm{g}_D$ is imposed while $\Gamma_N$ is the part of the boundary where the Neumann condition $\bm{g}_N$ is imposed, $C_p$ means specific heat at constant pressure, $\bm{\tau}$ indicates the viscous stress tensor, $\bm{\tau}_{turb}$ stands for the extra viscosity term due to turbulence, $\mu$ is the dynamic viscosity, $\mu_{turb}$ is the extra viscosity owing to turbulence, $\nu$ is the kinematic viscosity, $Pr$ indicates the Prandtl number and $Pr_t$ its turbulent counterpart which is a constant value.
+where $\rho$ indicates the density, $\bm{u}$ the flow velocity, $p$ the pressure, $\bm{\tau}$ the viscous stress tensor, $e_0$ the total energy, and $\bm{I}$ the identity tensor. $\Gamma_D$ stands for the part of the boundary where the Dirichlet condition $\bm{g}_D$ is imposed while $\Gamma_N$ is the part of the boundary where the Neumann condition $\bm{g}_N$ is imposed, $\nu$ the kinematic viscosity, $\bm{n}$ the unit normal vector, and $\Omega(\pi)$ is the computational domain and it can be, in geometrical parametrization cases directly dependent on the parameter $\pi$.
+The heat-flux $q$ is given by Fourier's law:

-The set of equations above have to be accompanied by an equation of state defining the relation existing between density $\rho$, pressure $p$ and temperature $T$: $\rho = \rho(p,T)$.
-In our case we suppose air to be an ideal gas, leading to